-Both Working Together to Safeguard Children (2018) and Keeping Children Safe in Education (2023) outline the definitions and indicators of abuse and neglect, which all staff members are made aware of.
-The Designated Safeguarding Lead (DSL) ensures that all staff have received KCSiE 2023 Part One or Annex A, allowing them access to full guidance.
+Both Working Together to Safeguard Children (2018) and Keeping Children Safe in Education (2024) outline the definitions and indicators of abuse and neglect, which all staff members are made aware of.
+The Designated Safeguarding Lead (DSL) ensures that all staff have received KCSiE 2024 Part One or Annex A, allowing them access to full guidance.

-All staff members are informed about possible indicators of abuse and neglect as well as how to respond to disclosures or other concerns.
+All staff members are informed about possible indicators of abuse, neglect and exploitation as well as how to respond to disclosures or other concerns.
+Staff will understand that, in most cases, multiple issues will overlap one another; therefore, staff will be vigilant and always raise concerns with the DSL.